 In undertaking Project ONE, we will be building and installing similar infrastructure that you would find in any small town or village, including roads and pavements, utilities (water, gas and electricity, drains and sewers), offices and workshops.
 In addition there will be one manufacturing unit, tankage and a significant amount of associated infrastructure.
 Everything will be connected ingeniously – with all processes as integrated as much as possible for maximum energy-efficiency.

 But you don’t build such a site overnight.
 We’re estimating about 4 – 5 years.
 A large number of colleagues are working on it.

 - Converts the odourless and colourless ethane gas into ethylene.

-- The by-product, hydrogen, is used as a zero CO2 fuel for the furnaces.
+- Hydrogen, a by-product of the cracking process, is used as a zero CO2 fuel for the furnaces.

 - Environmental footprint: less than half of a conventional (naphtha) cracker of a similar size.